Airborne early warning and control: General characteristics

-Modern AEW&C systems can detect aircraft from up to 400 km away, well out of range of most surface-to-air missiles.
+Modern AEW&C systems can detect aircraft from up to 400 km away, well out of range of most surface-to-air missiles (SAM).
 One AEW&C aircraft flying at 9000 m can cover an area of 312000 km2.
 Three such aircraft in overlapping orbits can cover the whole of Central Europe.
-AEW&C systems communicate with friendly aircraft, vectoring fighters towards hostile aircraft or any flying unidentified object, providing data on threats and targets, help extend their sensor range and make offensive aircraft more difficult to track, since they no longer need to keep their own radar active (which can be detected by the enemy) to detect threats.
+AEW&C system indicates close and far proximity range on threats and targets, help extend the range of their sensors, and make offensive aircraft harder to track by avoiding the need for them to keep their own radar active, which the enemy can detect.
+Systems also communicate with friendly aircraft, vectoring fighters towards hostile aircraft or any unidentified flying object (UFO).

 History of development

 After having developed Chain Home—the first ground-based early-warning radar detection system—in the 1930s, the British developed a radar set that could be carried on an aircraft for what they termed "Air Controlled Interception".
 The intention was to cover the North West approaches where German long range Focke-Wulf Fw 200 Condor aircraft were threatening shipping.
 A Vickers Wellington bomber (serial R1629) was fitted with a rotating antenna array.
 It was tested for use against aerial targets and then for possible use against German E boats.
 Another radar equipped Wellington with a different installation was used to direct Bristol Beaufighters toward Heinkel He 111s, which were air-launching V-1 flying bombs.

-In February 1944, US Navy ordered the development of a radar system that could be carried aloft in an aircraft under Project Cadillac.
+In February 1944, the US Navy ordered the development of a radar system that could be carried aloft in an aircraft under Project Cadillac.
 A prototype system was built and flown in August on a modified TBM Avenger torpedo bomber.
 Tests were successful, with the system being able to detect low flying formations at a range greater than 100 mi.
 US Navy then ordered production of the TBM-3W, the first production AEW aircraft to enter service.
 TBM-3Ws fitted with the AN/APS-20 radar entered service in March 1945, with 27 eventually constructed.
 It was also recognised that a larger land-based aircraft would be attractive, thus, under the Cadillac II program, multiple Boeing B-17G Flying Fortress bombers were also outfitted with the same radar.

 The Lockheed WV and EC-121 Warning Star, which first flew in 1949, served widely with US Air Force and US Navy.
 It provided the main AEW coverage for US forces during the Vietnam war.
 It remained operational until replaced with the E-3 AWACS.
 Developed roughly in parallel, N-class blimps were also used as AEW aircraft, filling gaps in radar coverage for the continental US, their tremendous endurance of over 200 hours being a major asset in an AEW aircraft.
 Following a crash, the US Navy opted to discontinue lighter than air operations in 1962.